1.Invesco S&P 500 High Dividend Low Volatility ETF

 Frequently Asked Questions

 The Schwab U.S. Dividend Equity ETF (SCHD) distributes dividends quarterly.
-The next dividend is expected to be $0.2782.
+The next dividend is set at $0.2569, continuing its commitment to provide regular income to investors.